SherG/cool-iron/blog/jamstack.md

 Over a decade ago I managed a website project that transitioned an old legacy ASP.NET site to Drupal.
 With Drupal, good architecture, and ongoing attention to SEO we achieved a 10,000% traffic boost (one million visitors).
 More importantly, our key segments were doubling and even tripling their time spent online and viewing more pages.

-I became a Drupal loyalist and evangelist for fastidious SEO.
-(Ranking is hard-won, easily lost.)
+I became a Drupal loyalist.
 After this project I would sometimes be asked in passing, "Which is better: Drupal, WordPress, or Joomla?"
-While I was a staunch advocate for Drupal (and my favorite Drupal host, Acquia), and enjoyed these discussions, I learned to avoid entertaining the question.
+While I enjoyed these discussions, I learned to avoid entertaining the question.
 It's overly simplified.

 It's been a long time since I've thought about Drupal.
 From 2019, all of the sites I own are now <a href="https://jamstack.org/" target="blank">Jamstack</a> sites that run on <a href="https://www.netlify.com/">Netlify Edge</a>.